studywysc/studywysc.github.io/docs/_docs/roles.md

   - All text and voice channels are open!

+### More Roles

 Wysc has many optional roles available for your choosing!

-### More Roles

-In addition to the base roles,

-These roles are available for everyone to add at any time.
+In addition to the base roles, these roles are available for everyone to add at any time:

 - **Wysc Library roles**
   - Group Study Role